• Skip to primary navigation

 Striped Pencil Pouch Sewing Pattern

 Go back to school in style with this fun set of colorful pencil pouches.
-Learn how to stitch up your own pouches using a quilt as you go method and our free striped pencil pouch sewing pattern.
+Learn how to sew a pencil pouch using a quilt-as-you-go method and our free striped pencil pouch sewing pattern.

 striped pencil pouch on white wood grain table with school supplies